Olaitan-A/Data-Cleaning-in-MS-Excel/README.md

 # About the dataset
 A messy dataset of EA Sports' installment of their hit FIFA series - FIFA21 scraped from www.sofifa.com.
 The dataset has 18980 rows and 77 columns containing details about each player.
 # The Cleaning Process
-As stated earlier, my choice of tool for the challenge was microsoft excel.
+As stated earlier, my choice of tool for this challenge is microsoft excel.

 - After assessing the data in order to understand what needed to be done in order to take it from messy to clean, A copy of the dataset was made in order to have the original dataset in the event of data loss during cleaning.